On the Algebraic Bases of Polyzetas: Introduction

-Hence, these conjecture that each module $\calZ_k$ is $\Q$-linearly generated by $d_k$ transcendent zeta values and there is no linear relation among elements of different $\calZ_k$.
+These conjecture then each module $\calZ_k$ is $\Q$-linearly generated by $d_k$ transcendental zeta values and there is no $\Q$-linear relation among elements of different $\calZ_k$.
+In this same vain, intensive tests, via linear relations among the convergent polyzetas, are also done in \cite{blumlein,ecalle,flajoletsalvy,Furusho,racinet,kaneko} and several estimations of these dimensions, via \textit{motivic} structures, are also obtained by Deligne and Goncharov \cite{delignegoncharov}, Terasoma \cite{Terasoma}.
+Even better, with the \textit{motivic} polyzetas, in \cite{brown}, Brown showed that the polyzetas indexed by $2$ and $3$ are generators for the $\Q$-vector space of the polyzetas, \textit{i.e.}

-Studying this conjecture, in continuation with the works carried out in \cite{Bui,JSC,FPSAC97} and in a symbolic approach, this work provides more explanations regarding the algorithm {\bf LocalCoordinateIdentification}, partially implemented in \cite{Bui} and briefly described in \cite{LT12,Tokyo}, as an application of an Abel type theorem (see Theorem \ref{renormalization1} below) concerning the noncommutative generating series (see \eqref{Zshuffle}--\eqref{Zstuffle} below) of $\{\Li_{s_1,\ldots,s_r}\}^{r\ge1}_{s_1,\ldots,s_r\ge1}$ (resp. $\{\H_{s_1,\ldots,s_r}\}^{r\ge1}_{s_1,\ldots,s_r\ge1}$), over the alphabet $X=\{x_0,x_1\}$ (resp. $Y=\{y_k\}_{k\ge1}$) generating the free monoid $(X^*,1_{X^*})$ (resp. $(Y^*,1_{Y^*})$), with respect to the concatenation, denoted by $\tt conc$ and omitted when there is no ambiguity \cite{berstel,lothaire}.
-This Abel type theorem exploits the one-to-one correspondences over the above monoids and that generated by integers:
+As already said, the analytic properties, as monodromies and functional equations of polylogarithms, are studied in \cite{FPSAC98,FPSAC99,SLC43}, singular (resp. asymptotic) expansions of polylogarithms (resp. harmonic sums), for $z\to1$ (resp. $n\to+\infty$) in the comparison scale $\{(1-z)^a\log^b((1-z)^{-1})\}_{a\in\Z\atop b\in\N}$ (resp. $\{n^a\log^b(n)\}_{a\in\Z\atop b\in\N}$ or $\{n^a\H_1^b(n)\}_{a\in\Z\atop b\in\N}$), are realized in \cite{Daresbury,JSC} leading to the constants (see also the finite parts in \eqref{gamma_bullet} and \eqref{regularization1}-\eqref{regularization2} below)\footnote{The coefficients of these expansions can be different if one changes the comparison scales.} given in \eqref{zetavalues}.
+Now, studying Conjecture \ref{Zconj}, in continuation with the works carried out in \cite{Bui,JSC,FPSAC97} and in a symbolic approach (as with the manipulation of the symbols of the polyzetas appearing in \eqref{zetavalues}--\eqref{Nielsenrelations} and being typped as the real numbers), this work provides more explanations regarding the algorithm {\bf LocalCoordinateIdentification}, partially implemented in \cite{Bui} and briefly described in \cite{LT12,Tokyo} as an application of an Abel type theorem \cite{Daresbury,JSC} (see Theorem \ref{renormalization1} below) concerning the noncommutative generating series (see \eqref{Zshuffle}--\eqref{Zstuffle} below) of $\{\Li_{s_1,\ldots,s_r}\}^{r\ge1}_{s_1,\ldots,s_r\ge1}$ (resp. $\{\H_{s_1,\ldots,s_r}\}^{r\ge1}_{s_1,\ldots,s_r\ge1}$), over $X=\{x_0,x_1\}$ and $Y=\{y_k\}_{k\ge1}$ generating the free monoids $(X^*,1_{X^*})$ and $(Y^*,1_{Y^*})$, with respect to the concatenation (denoted by $\tt conc$ and omitted if there is no ambiguity \cite{berstel,lothaire}).
+This Abel theorem exploits the following one-to-one correspondences